mehta-lab/multiSero/docs/installation.md

 2. Clone the repository.
 3. `conda install --file requirements. txt`

-## Jetson Nano (arm64)
+## Jetson Nano (aarch64)

+Following installation was tested on `4.9.140-tegra aarch64 GNU/Linux`.

-At present, conda is not directly supported by Linux operating system supplied by Nvidia.
+We use a python package manager to isolate the dependencies required for pysero. conda package manager is not directly supported by above version of Linux.
 Instead, pip virtual environment works well for package management.

 Major steps in setup are: